chelokot/language-learner-tg/docs/design.md

 # State-Based Spaced Repetition Bot

-This document describes the architecture of the **State‑Based Spaced Repetition (SBSR)** Telegram bot.
-The bot is a purely functional data‑flow running on Vercel serverless functions.
+This document describes the architecture of the **State-Based Spaced Repetition (SBSR)** Telegram bot.
+The bot is a purely functional data-flow running on Vercel serverless functions.
 All state lives in Postgres; the bot itself remains stateless between invocations.
 End users interact with the bot over Telegram and control the pace by pressing the **Next** button after each answer.
-No time‑based scheduling is involved—only the numerical position counter stored in the database.
+No time-based scheduling is involved—only the numerical position counter stored in the database.

 ## Goals